superscriptjs/superscript/readme.md

  ## Todo's ahead of launch
   * Get tests cleaned up to new API - Not passing
+  * Continue and Convo need to be fixed.
   * Fix options, make worddata smart
   * Get Lineage and Includes working and add test.
   * Move Reason logic to plugs